 “I’m really doing this?”

-There’s something about physically filling out a “Request for information” form that tends to increase one’s blood pressure.
+In this case, there’s something about physically filling out a “Request for information” form that increases one’s blood pressure.

-It’s like a “This sh*t is real” button has been pressed.
-Reality rears it’s ugly head.
+It’s like a “This sh*t is real” button has been pressed and reality rears it’s ugly head.

-While you’re waiting to hear back from a member of the Subway Franchise Development Team, set aside some time to go through the Subway Video Seminar.
+While you’re waiting to hear back from a member of the Franchise Development Team, set aside some time to watch the Video Seminar.
 You’ll be glad you did.

-The video seminar includes a good deal of information about the opportunity, and more.
-The seminar is located on the right-hand side of this webpage.
+The recorded online seminar includes a good deal of information about the opportunity, and more.
+And it’s located on the right-hand side of this webpage.
 Do it!

-Bonus: The team at Subway may take you more seriously than someone who didn’t watch the video because watching it really prepares you for the Subway franchise purchasing process.
+Bonus: the franchise development team may take you more seriously than someone who didn’t watch the video.
+That’s because watching it really prepares you for the franchise purchasing process…the “how-to’s.”

 Subway franchise opportunities are available all over the globe.

-So, if you’ve landed on this post from another part of the world-and you’re interested in opening a Subway franchise in your neck of the woods, click one of the links below for franchise fee information and more.
+So if you’ve landed on this post from another part of the world-and you’re interested in how to buy a Subway® franchise in your neck of the woods, click one of the links below for franchise fee information and more.

 Subway Franchise Opportunities Canada